-Once you obtain a judgment and it is entered, if the debtor does not pay the judgment debt, you will need to consider the different judgment debt recovery options, which will allow you to enforce the debt.
+Once a judgment is obtained, if payment is still not received from the debtor, you will need to consider the different judgment debt recovery options, which will allow you to enforce the judgment.
 Some of these judgment debt recovery options are listed below.

-Whilst an examination summons is not an enforcement method in itself, the thought of being publically examined may encourage the debtor to pay the debt in order to avoid the examination, making an examination summons a useful judgment debt recovery option.
+Whilst an examination by examination summons will not of itself result in payment of a judgment debt, the thought of being publically examined can sometimes encourage a recalcitrant debtor to face up to the need to deal with a judgment debt and may lead to discussions regarding payment, making an examination summons a useful judgment debt recovery option.

-Another judgment debt recovery option which is extremely useful is a garnishee order, which if granted by the Court, can be served on a chosen bank or employer, in order to garnish the debtor’s bank account or wages.
+Another judgment debt recovery option which is extremely useful is a garnishee order.
+If granted by the Court, the garnishee order can be served on a chosen bank or employer (or in fact any other person who owes money to the debtor).
+The order requires any monies owed to the debtor (up to the amount in the garnishee order) to be paid to the judgment creditor and not to the debtor.
 If the debtor’s bank is not known, garnishee orders can be issued against each of the major banks, often leading to the discovery of the debtor’s bank account/s.

-This debt recovery method is a very successful and efficient method for collecting money, and can allow you to recover the debt immediately from a debtor.
+This debt recovery method can be a very successful and efficient method for collecting money, and can allow you to recover a judgment debt immediately.

-In order to enforce a judgment debt you can apply for a Writ for the levy of property, which if granted, will allow the Sheriff to attend the debtor’s premises and seize goods owned by the debtor, in order to sell them at an auction.
+A judgment creditor can also apply for a writ for the levy of property.
+If granted, this will allow the Sheriff to attend the debtor’s premises and seize goods owned by the debtor, in order to sell them at an auction.

 This option is not always the most time efficient method, however, it can be useful if you are collecting a small judgment debt or if you have knowledge that the judgment debtor is in possession of valuable goods.